sunitsdk/SanSdkSample/README.md

 Before integrating native ads into your app:

-1. create an account, create an **App**, and create an **Ad unit** using the format ‘Native’.
+1. create an account, create an **App**, and create an **placementId** using the format ‘Native’.
 2. Follow our steps to [Integrate the San SDK for Android](https://github.com/sunitsdk/ShareitOpenSDKDemo#integrate-the-san-sdk-for-android) into your project.
 3. Integrated the San Ad open SDK

 ####  Step 1.
 Request the Native Ad

 ```
-SanNative sanNative = new SanNative(getContext(), adUnitId, new SanNative.NativeNetworkListener() {
+SanNative sanNative = new SanNative(getContext(), placementId, new SanNative.NativeNetworkListener() {
     @Override
     public void onNativeLoaded(BaseNativeAd nativeAd) {
-        // Called when the ad for the given adUnitId has loaded.
+        // Called when the ad for the given placementId has loaded.
         Log.d(TAG, "onNativeLoaded");
     }

     @Override
     public void onNativeFailed(AdException e) {
-        // Called when a ad fails to load for the given adUnitId.
+        // Called when a ad fails to load for the given placementId.
         Log.d(TAG, "onNativeFailed e = " + e.getMessage() + " code = " + e.getCode());
     }